initia-labs/movevm/precompile/modules/initia_stdlib/doc/object.md

 <code>can_delete: bool</code>
 </dt>
 <dd>
  True if the object can be deleted.
-Named objects are not deletable.
 </dd>
 <dt>
 <code>version: u64</code>